secdevlowe/dd-wrt/Entware Install & Automation Script.md

 1. Log in to the router's GUI, go to the USB page (Services - USB), Make sure Core USB Support, USB Storage and Automatic Drive Mount are all enabled.
 If one or more are not, enable them and click apply.
 2. On your computer plug in the USB stick or harddrive, reformat the USB stick or harddrive using a program like Partition Wizard (Windows) or GParted (Linux).
 Make sure the format of the drive is ext2 for a USB stick, or ext3 or NTFS if it is a harddrive, Primary, not Logical.
 Label should be Optware if you want it to mount automatically.
-3. (Optional) Install an [ext driver on Windows](http://www.ext2fsd.com/), helpful for troubleshooting.
+3. (Optional) Install an [ext driver on Windows]:(http://www.ext2fsd.com/), helpful for troubleshooting.
 4. Determine the architecture of the router you are using.
-    * Check the Router Status page in the webUI
+    * Check the Router Status page in the webUI ...or... using telnet or ssh issue the command `uname -a`
-    > or
-    * via telnet or ssh issue the command 'uname -a'
 5. Make a note of this for later.
 If you can't determine the architecture to use, ask in the forums.
-    _Note_: if the router is using a Linux 4.X kernel, Entware-3X may not work.
+    _Note: if the router is using a Linux 4.X kernel, Entware-3X may not work._

 ## Installation